Gangadhar-Kuratti/My_Python-course/README.md

 ## Programs
 - program to understand the local and global variables in functions
 - program to understand the default parameters in functions

+## Completed (Day_36)
+- Practice set 36 ✅

+## Programs
+- program to understand the keyword argumentsin function
+- program to understand the variable length argument
+- program to understand the kwargs
+- program to understand the lambda function
+- program to understand the lambda function in dictionary
+- program to understand the recursive function
+- program to understand the nested functions